tensorforce/tensorforce/UPDATE_NOTES.md

 we are continuously implementing small updates and bug fixes, which will not be tracked here in detail but through github issues.

+29th July 2017

+- Added `QModel` as base class for DQN (hence DQFD) and NAF
+- Added `next_state` placeholder to `QModel`, and boolean flag to `Memory.get_batch` to include next states

 28th July 2017

 - Moved external environments to tensorforce/contrib.
-The environment module just contains the base environment class and our test environment going forward.
+The environment module just contains the base environment  class and our test environment going forward
 - Merged environments ALE and Maze explorer, thanks to Islandman93 and mryellow

 25th July 2017